Azure Kubernetes Service (AKS) - How Pod CPU and Memory Usage (%) metrics are derived

 1. Formulas:

-2. Purpose: The Usage (%) calculation based on the Node allocatable helps monitoring pod utilization and capacity planning at the node level.
+2. Purpose: The Usage (%) calculation based on the Node allocatable helps monitoring pod utilization relative to node capacity and aids in capacity planning.

 How are the Pod metrics retrieved?